-Girdwood Fire and Rescue Incorporated is a non-profit organization under contract to The Municipality of Anchorage to provide Fire, Rescue and EMS services to the Girdwood Fire Service District and the Turnagain Arm Community.
+Girdwood Fire and Rescue Inc is a non-profit organization under contract to The Municipality of Anchorage to provide Fire, Rescue and EMS services to the Girdwood Valley Service Area and the Turnagain Arm Community.

 Girdwood is a rural community in Alaska.
 Our coverage area consists of 172 square miles with a population of 2800 residents and also encompasses hundreds of square miles of irreplaceable, environmentally sensitive wilderness areas that are home to threatened, endangered, and sensitive species.
 Roughly 95% of the land is public.
 We are the first responder to any incident involving the transportation corridor that contains the Alaska Railroad, the Seward Highway and the ENSTAR gas transmission pipeline.
 This corridor also contains the longest (2.5 miles) combination car and train tunnel in the United States, serving the critical deep water port at Whittier.

 Girdwood's infrastructure includes residences, schools, day care centers, churches, restaurants and stores.
 We protect the largest ski resort in Alaska that includes a five star hotel that routinely hosts international events that in the past has included the Special Olympics, Alpine National Ski Championships, the Arctic Winter Games and the National Governors' Conference and frequently serves as a site for diplomatic meetings that include international leaders.
 We protect a National Forest Service Visitor Center, two Department of Transportation maintenance and operations facilities, two Railroad stations, a strip mall, a major water and wastewater treatment plant, as well as four electrical substations.